everit-org/json-schema/README.md

 to use the `classpath:` protocol to make the schemas reference each other.
 To make the `classpath:` protocol work:
  * if you use the [Spring framework](https://spring.io) you don't have to do anything, spring installs the necessary protocol handler out of the box
- * otherwise you can utilize the library's built-in classpath-aware `SchemaClient`, exampple:
+ * otherwise you can utilize the library's built-in classpath-aware `SchemaClient`, example:

 ```java
 SchemaLoader schemaLoader = SchemaLoader.builder()